Marty (film): Reception

 Upon its premiere on April 11, 1955 (followed by a wide release on July 15), Marty received overwhelmingly positive reviews from critics.
 Ronald Holloway of Variety wrote "If Marty is an example of the type of material that can be gleaned, then studio story editors better spend more time at home looking at television."
 Time described the film as "wonderful".
 Louella Parsons enjoyed the film, but she felt that it would not likely be nominated for Oscars.
 At a budget of $343,000, the film generated revenues of $3 million in the U.S., making it a box-office success.

-Rotten Tomatoes gives it a "Certified Fresh" 96% rating based on 77 reviews, with an average rating of 8.1/10.
+Rotten Tomatoes gives it a 96% rating based on 77 reviews, with an average rating of 8.1/10.
 The site's consensus reads: "Scriptwriter Paddy Chayefsky's solid dialogue is bolstered by strong performances from Ernest Borgnine and Betsy Blair in this appealingly low-key character study."

 The film is recognized by the American Film Institute.